UniShield: An Adaptive Multi-Agent Framework for Unified Forgery Image Detection and Localization: Related Works

 \subsection{LLM Agents}

-The rapid progress of LLMs has led to the emergence of intelligent agents with structured reasoning and decision-making abilities.
-The LLM-based agents have been successfully adapted to various domains.
+The rapid advancement of large language models (LLMs) has driven the emergence of powerful multimodal systems~\cite{chen2023sharegpt4v,dai2023instructblip,zeng2025FSDrive,zhouboosting,xiaoreversible,zhangpi,liu2024fedbcgd,li2025frequency,li2025sepprune,zhang2025vq,zhao2025reasoning,xu2025avatarshield,chen2023bianque}.
+Equipped with broad world knowledge, strong reasoning capabilities, and the ability to interpret complex multimodal inputs, these models provide a solid foundation for building intelligent agents capable of structured decision-making and autonomous task execution.
+As a result, LLM-based agents have been successfully adapted to various domains.

 In the medical field, MedCoT~\cite{liu2024medcot} acted as a hierarchical expert agent for medical reasoning; MMedAgent-RL~\cite{xia2025mmedagent} served as a collaborative multi-agent system for adaptive clinical diagnosis.
 In visual comprehension, VideoAgent~\cite{wang2024videoagent} served as a central agent to extract and reason over key visual information in long-form videos; MMCTAgent~\cite{kumar2024mmctagent} acted as a critical-thinking agent that decomposes and verifies complex multimodal inputs for enhanced visual understanding.
 In the area of image restoration and enhancement, MAIR~\cite{jiang2025multi} adopted a collaborative multi-agent design to address complex real-world degradations; 4KAgent~\cite{zuo20254kagent} integrated specialized perception and restoration agents to upscale low-quality images into high-fidelity 4K outputs.
 In the field of image generation, Idea2Img~\cite{yang2024idea2img} acted as a self-refining agent that iteratively improves text-to-image generation through multimodal feedback; GenArtist~\cite{wang2024genartist} served as a unified MLLM agent that orchestrates tool selection, editing, and verification for high-quality image synthesis.
 Although the agent framework has achieved success in many fields, it remains unexplored in image forgery detection, where no unified solution exists for diverse forgery cases.